Samuussss/Python/readme.md

 **3. Authentication and Authorization in APIs**

 - Implementing token-based authentication (e.g., JWT) in Flask
-- Utilizing decorators and middleware to control access to API endpoints
+- Utilizing decorators and middleware to control access to API endpoints.

-## Syllabus {#syllabus}

-# Syllabus